gaperton/Type-R/docs/chapters/collection.md

 ### collection.updateEach( iteratee : ( val : Record, index ) => void, context? )

-Similar to the `collection.each`, but wraps the loop in a transaction.
+Similar to the `collection.each`, but wraps an iteration in a transaction.
+The single `changes` event will be emitted for the group of changes to the records made in `updateEach`.

 ### collection.push( record, options? )